kenakofer/hymnsinger/docs/contributing.md

 - Open the source code (the `.ly` file) for one of the songs.
 For example, "Angels we have heard on high" is at `lilypond/songs/angels_we_have_heard_on_high/angels_we_have_heard_on_high.ly`
 - Hit the lilypad button to engrave.
 It should look something like this:
 ![Frescobaldi screenshot](assets/img/frescobaldi-screenshot.png)
 - If the notation looks strange to you, you need to use the dropdown menu next to the engrave button to select a different PDF file to view.
-(One of them is traditional notation, one uses shape-note heads, and one uses Clairnote notation.
-You get three for the price of one!)
+(One of them is traditional notation, one uses shape-note heads, and one uses Clairnote notation, and one is a lead-sheet.
+You get four for the price of one!)
 - Find and replace "Kenan Schaefkofer" with your name, and re-engrave to see the change.
 Now _you_ are the one doing the typesetting and (hopefully) making your contributions free for all!

 ### Leverage your individual creative energies